Build A Multi-Node K3s Cluster#

 ability to connect as

-rootor the configuredansible_usera checkout of this repository
+rootor the configuredansible_usera checkout of the AUP Learning Cloud repository

 Cluster Nodes#